10th International Painting Annual

 sent by e-mail (by or before June 30)**

-available and awards announced sometime by late June 2022.
+available and awards announced sometime in fall 2022.

 * dates subject to modification or some variability due to project requirements.
 If any change are necessary, they will be noted here, and all entrants will be updated by email.